SARS-CoV-2 variants: National definitions, designations and public health actions

 De-escalation

-The SARS-CoV-2 virus continuously evolves, generating new lineages.
-Over time, some lineages may become prevalent while others will become extinct and no longer pose a threat to public health.
+The SARS-CoV-2 virus continuously evolves, generating new lineages over time.
+Some lineages may become prevalent while others will become extinct and no longer pose a threat to public health.
+Therefore, lineages can be escalated from VUM to VOI to VOC but can also be de-escalated as new lineages emerge and replace currently circulating lineages.

-- there is a large decrease in severity indicators (hospitalizations, ICU admissions, deaths) when compared to current predominant VOC variant; or
+- There is a clear and consistent decline in severity indicators (hospitalizations, ICU admissions, deaths).

 ---|---|---|